Blank blank WWII Vehicle and Gun Database

 1945(2)

-The Light Tank Mk VII ICS based on the existing Light Tank and was in use from 1940.
+The Light Tank Mk VII ICS, it was based on the Light Tank chassis and was in use from 1940.
+It was commonly called a Tetrarch ICS.

 Flag of World War 2 Britain